Monte Carlo Casino: History

 In 1880–81, the casino was expanded again, to the east of Dutrou's Moorish Room, by the addition of the Trente-et-Quarante Gaming Room, also designed by Garnier.
 Subsequent additions and expansions, and the remodeling of the Trente-et-Quarante Gaming Room into the Salle des Américains, have mostly obliterated Garnier's contributions to this part of the casino, except for some ceiling decorations.
 In 1898–99, the Salle Garnier was remodeled by architect Henri Schmit, primarily in the stage area, so that it would be more suitable for opera and ballet performances.
 However, much of Garnier's original facade and the interior design of the auditorium itself remain intact.
 Despite all of the later additions and modifications, the casino still has a distinctly Beaux Arts style.

 In 1921, the first Women’s Olympiad was held at the casino gardens.

 Until recently, the Casino de Monte-Carlo has been the primary source of income for the House of Grimaldi and the Monegasque economy.

 Facilities

-The casino has facilities to play a variety of games which include:
+The casino consists of 2 buildings: The Casino de Monte-Carlo proper, and the nearby Casino Café de Paris for more conventional gambling with lower minimum bets.
+The former also has themed rooms with different entry and dress code criteria.
+As of February 2026, the games in the non-VIP rooms are open from 14:00-01:00 7 days a week, with dress codes getting stricter from 19:00.